On Saturday 1st April, VOICE and Connect the Dots brings you free food and tips for avoiding food waste as part of the 2017 Five Lamps Arts Festival.

 “It’s called ‘food rescue’ because we really feel that we are rescuing food from the bin, good food that can be consumed by people, and that is good for them and nutritious, and it is often just put in the bin when it doesn’t have to be needlessly thrown away”.

-For most people, the mention of food waste will illicit some acknowledgement of how we all contribute to the problem, no matter how efficient or conscientious we try to be.
+For most people, the mention of food waste will elicit some acknowledgement of how we all contribute to the problem, no matter how efficient or conscientious we try to be.
 But the actual situation is much worse that feeling guilty about throwing away so many carrot peelings – the statistics around food waste in Ireland are staggering.

 - 1 million tonnes of food is thrown out by Irish consumers and business every year.
 Over 60% of this is household waste.